-The other important aspect is to understand the expansion and distortion of the cross-section of a MC [e.g., Farrugia et al., 1993, 1995; Marubashi, 1997:Shimazu and Vandas, 2002; Berdichevsky et al., 2003; Hidalgo, 2003; Owens et al., 2006; Dasso et al., 2007;Démoulin and Dasso, 2009a,b; Démoulin et al., 2013] This is generally an issue about how the velocity is distributed in an MC.
-There are lots of observational evidence that MCs expand when propagating away from the Sun [e.g., Klein and Burlaga, 1982; Berdichevsky et al., 2003; Wang et al., 2005; Jian et al., 2006; Gulisano et al., 2010].
-When the expansion is anisotropic, the initially circular cross-section of a MC will deform into a non-circular shape.
-The kinematic treatments and MHD simulations suggested that MCs may develop into an ellipse or 'pancake' shape [Riley et al., 2003; Riley and Crooker, 2004; Owens et al., 2006].
-After exploring the parameter space of flux rope models, Démoulin et al. [2013] concluded that the aspect ratio of the ellipse is around 2, but not too large.
-On the other hand, the fitting results applying an ellipse model to the observed MCs suggested that the cross-section of MCs may be not far from a circle [See Table 1 of Hidalgo, 2003].
-A similar result could be seen in the papers by Hu and Sonnerup [2001] and Hu and Sonnerup [2002], who used the Grad-Shafranov (GS) technique to reconstruct MCs in a 2-dimensional plane.
-This technique does not constrain the shape of the MC's cross-section, but we still can find a nearly circular cross-section, particularly for the inner core.
-Thus, it may be acceptable to assume a circular cross-section of an MC at 1 AU.
+circular cross section of an MC will deform into a noncircular shape.
+The kinematic treatments and MHD simulations suggested that MCs may develop into an ellipse or "pancake" shape [Riley et al., 2003; Riley and Crooker, 2004; Owens et al., 2006].
+After exploring the parameter space of flux rope models, Démoulin et al. [2013] concluded that the aspect ratio of the ellipse is around 2 but not too large.
+On the other hand, the fitting results applying an ellipse model to the observed MCs suggested that the cross section of MCs may be not far from a circle [see Hidalgo, 2003, Table 1].
+A similar result could be seen in the papers by Hu and Sonnerup [2001] and Hu and Sonnerup [2002], who used the Grad-Shafranov (GS) technique to reconstruct MCs in a two-dimensional plane.
+This technique does not constrain the shape of the MC's cross section, but we still can find a nearly circular cross section, particularly for the inner core.
+Thus, it may be acceptable to assume a circular cross section of an MC at 1 AU.

 Furthermore, expansion is only one type of the motion of the MC plasma.
-Imagining a segment of an MC, which is approximately a cylindrical flux rope (refer to Fig.1b), one may assume that there are at least three types of the global plasma motion: linear propagating motion, $\mathbf{v}c =$ (v_X, v_Y, v_Z) , expanding motion, v_e and poloidal motion, v_p . \mathbf{v}c is the velocity in a rest reference frame, e.g., GSE coordinate system (X, Y, Z), in which spacecraft movement could be ignored during the passage of an MC. v_e and v_p are both the speeds in a plane perpendicular to the MC's axis.
-By applying a cylindrical coordinate system, (r, φ, z) , sticking to the axis of the MC, we have $v_e = v_r$ and $v_p = v{\varphi}$.
+Imagining a segment of an MC, which is approximately a cylindrical flux rope (refer to Figure 1b), one may assume that there are at least three types of the global plasma motion: linear propagating motion, $\mathbf{v}c = (v_X, v_Y, v_Z)$; expanding motion, v_e ; and poloidal motion, v_p .
+The parameter \mathbf{v}c is the velocity in a rest reference frame, e.g., GSE coordinate system (X, Y, Z), in which spacecraft movement could be ignored during the passage of an MC.
+The parameters v_e and v_p are both the speeds in a plane perpendicular to the MC's axis.
+By applying a cylindrical coordinate system, (r, φ , z), sticking to the axis of the MC, we have $v_e = v_r$ and $v_p = v{\varphi}$.

-Most of previous studies of fitting locally observed MCs simply assumed that MCs propagate radially from the Sun, which means that $\mathbf{v}c \approx v_X \mathbf{\hat{X}}$.
-However, statistical and case studies of the propagation and geoeffectiveness of CMEs suggested CME may experience a deflected propagation in interplanetary space [Wang et al., 2002, 2004, 2006a, 2014; Kilpua et al., 2009; Rodriguez et al., 2011; Lugaz, 2010; Isavnin et al., 2013, 2014].
-It will obviously provide a non-radial component of the linear propagation motion.
+Most of previous studies of fitting locally observed MCs simply assumed that MCs propagate radially from the Sun, which means that $\mathbf{v}c \approx v_X \hat{\mathbf{X}}$.
+However, statistical and case studies of the propagation and geoeffectiveness of CMEs suggested that CME may experience a deflected propagation in interplanetary space [Wang et al., 2002, 2004, 2006a, 2014; Kilpua et al., 2009; Rodriguez et al., 2011; Lugaz, 2010; Isavnin et al., 2013, 2014].
+It will obviously provide a nonradial component of the linear propagation motion.
 Besides, the orientation of the MC axis may probably rotate when an MC propagates in interplanetary space [e.g., Rust et al., 2005; Wang et al., 2006b; Yurchyshyn, 2008; Yurchyshyn et al., 2009; Vourlidas et al., 2011; Nieves-Chinchilla et al., 2012; Isavnin et al., 2014].
-It is another source of the non-radial motion.
+It is another source of the nonradial motion.
 The pictures of both deflection and rotation are mainly established on indirect evidence and models.
-Thus it is interesting to seek any signatures of non-radial motion from in-situ data.
+Thus, it is interesting to seek any signatures of nonradial motion from in situ data.

 As to the poloidal motion of plasma in MCs, there is so far no particular study.
 But some phenomena hint at the possible existence of such a motion.
 One of them is the strong field-aligned streams of suprathermal electrons in MCs [e.g., Larson et al., 1997].
 Another is the frequently observed plasma flows in prominences and coronal loops in the solar corona.
-Prominences and coronal loops may be a part of a MC if they are involved in an eruption.
+Prominences and coronal loops may be part of an MC if they are involved in an eruption.
 If plasma poloidal motion did exist in MCs, we will shed new light on the dynamic evolution of CMEs.